marclundgren/learnyounode/lesson.md

 # LEARN YOU THE NODE.JS FOR MUCH WIN!

-## HTTP UPPERCASERER (Exercise 12 of 13)
+## HTTP JSON API SERVER (Exercise 13 of 13)

-Write an HTTP server that receives only POST requests and converts incoming POST body characters to upper-case and returns it to the client.
+ Write an HTTP server that serves JSON data when it receives a GET request to the path '/api/parsetime'.
+Expect the request to contain a query string with a key 'iso' and an ISO-format time as the value.

+ For example:

+ /api/parsetime?iso=2013-08-10T12:10:15.474Z

+ The JSON response should contain only 'hour', 'minute' and 'second' properties.
+For example:

+    {
+      "hour": 14,
+      "minute": 23,
+      "second": 15
+    }

+ Add second endpoint for the path '/api/unixtime' which accepts the same query string but returns UNIX epoch time in milliseconds (the number of milliseconds since 1 Jan 1970 00:00:00 UTC) under the property 'unixtime'.
+ For example:

+    { "unixtime": 1376136615474 }

  Your server should listen on the port provided by the first argument to your program.

 ─────────────────────────────────────────────────────────────────────────────

 ## HINTS

-While you're not restricted to using the streaming capabilities of the request and response objects, it will be much easier if you do.

-There are a number of different packages in npm that you can use to "transform" stream data as it's passing through.
-For this exercise the through2-map package offers the simplest API.

-through2-map allows you to create a transform stream using only a single function that takes a chunk of data and returns a chunk of data.
-It's designed to work much like Array#map() but for streams:

-   var map = require('through2-map')
-   inStream.pipe(map(function (chunk) {
-     return chunk.toString().split('').reverse().join('')
-   })).pipe(outStream)

-In the above example, the incoming data from inStream is converted to a String (if it isn't already), the characters are reversed and the result is passed through to outStream.
-So we've made a chunk character reverser!
-Remember though that the chunk size is determined up-stream and you have little control over it for incoming data.

-To install through2-map type:

-   $ npm install through2-map

-If you don't have an Internet connection, simply make a node_modules directory and copy the entire directory for the module you want to use from inside the learnyounode installation directory:
+ The request object from an HTTP server has a url property that you will need to use to "route" your requests for the two endpoints.

+ You can parse the URL and query string using the Node core 'url' module. url.parse(request.url, true) will parse content of request.url and provide you with an object with helpful properties.

+ For example, on the command prompt, type:

+    $ node -pe "require('url').parse('/test?q=1', true)"

+ Documentation on the url module can be found by pointing your browser
+ here:
  file:///Users/marc/.nvm/versions/node/v4.0.0/lib/node_modules/learnyounode
-/node_modules/through2-map

-Documentation for through2-map has been installed along with learnyounode on your system and you can read them by pointing your browser here:

-file:///Users/marc/.nvm/versions/node/v4.0.0/lib/node_modules/learnyounode
-/docs/through2-map.html
+ /node_apidoc/url.html

+ Your response should be in a JSON string format.
+Look at JSON.stringify() for more information.

+ You should also be a good web citizen and set the Content-Type properly:

+    res.writeHead(200, { 'Content-Type': 'application/json' })

+ The JavaScript Date object can print dates in ISO format, e.g. new Date().toISOString().
+It can also parse this format if you pass the string into the Date constructor.
+Date#getTime() will also come in handy.

 ─────────────────────────────────────────────────────────────────────────────

- » To print these instructions again, run: learnyounode print » To execute your program in a test environment, run: learnyounode run program.js
+  » To print these instructions again, run: learnyounode print » To execute your program in a test environment, run: learnyounode run
+    program.js
   » To verify your program, run: learnyounode verify program.js » For help run: learnyounode help